 of crimes under international law, including the crime of aggression

-against another country, war crimes, crimes against humanity, and
+against another country, war crimes, crimes against humanity and

 genocide, must be identified and brought to justice.
 On the eve

-of the Council of Europe Reykjavik Summit, it calls upon member
+of Europe in Reykjavik, it calls upon member States, and upon the international

-States, and upon the international community as a whole, to proclaim and
+community as a whole, to proclaim and reassert their commitment

-reassert their commitment to this objective, to rapidly establish
+to this objective, to rapidly establish the mechanisms and processes

-and to remain steadfast in their common endeavours to ensure that
+which are needed to reach this end and to remain steadfast in their common

-justice is served.
+endeavours to ensure that justice is served.